liyongg/kinko-datepicker/README.md

 # kinko-datepicker

-An interface for selecting enabling and disabling dates.
+An interface for enabling and disabling dates, specifically for [kinko.nl](https://kinko.nl/reserveren).
+As far as I know there is no easy way to disable dates for the `flatpickr` instances that are used by the _Avada Forms_ on Wordpress websites.
+Therefore I created a simply interface, avoiding manually entering file server making changes to the `flatpickr.js` files.

-## Setup
+## Troubleshooting

 When encountering problems, make sure to check for the following